Hospice for Heart Disease & CHF (Congestive Heart Failure)

-Hospice helps patients and their loved ones deal with the significant effects heart disease has on the entire family after curative treatment has stopped.
+Hospice helps patients and their families deal with the significant impact of heart disease after curative treatment has stopped.
 On this page, we've provided answers to these questions:

 When is the right time to ask about hospice?

-In the case of end-stage congestive heart failure, it can be difficult for patients, families and even physicians to determine when it might be time for hospice.
-The progress of congestive heart failure in its final stages is often unpredictable, and symptoms can vary.
-There is typically a dramatic decline followed by a period of recovery, over and over again.
-As a result, the majority of heart disease patients who could benefit from hospice never receive this essential emotional and physical support.
+Determining when hospice care is appropriate for end-stage congestive heart failure can be difficult for patients, families and even physicians.
+Congestive heart failure in its final stages is often unpredictable, and symptoms can vary.
+Typically, patients experience a recurring cycle of dramatic decline followed by a period of recovery.
+As a result, the majority of heart disease patients who could benefit from hospice care never receive essential emotional and physical support.